MicrosoftLearning/mslearn-postgresql/Instructions/Labs/15-perform-extractive-and-abstractive-summarization.md

 4. Repeat the above step, but this time run the [`\df` meta-command](https://www.postgresql.org/docs/current/app-psql.html#APP-PSQL-META-COMMAND-DF-LC) for the `azure_cognitive.summarize_abstractive()` function and review the output.

     The two functions have similar signatures, although `summarize_abstractive()` does not have the `sort_by` parameter, and it returns an array of `text` versus the array of `azure_cognitive.sentence` composite types returned by the `summarize_extractive()` function.
-This has to do with the way the two different methods generate summaries.
-Extractive summarization identifies the most important sentences within the text it is summarizing, ranks them, and then returns those as the summary.
-Abstractive summarization, on the other hand, uses generative AI to create new, original sentences that summarize the key points of the text.
+This disparity has to do with the way the two different methods generate summaries.
+Extractive summarization identifies the most critical sentences within the text it is summarizing, ranks them, and then returns those as the summary.
+On the other hand, Abstractive summarization uses generative AI to create new, original sentences that summarize the text's key points.

 5. It is also imperative to understand the structure of the data type that a function returns so you can correctly handle the output in your queries.
 To inspect the `azure_cognitive.sentence` type returned by the `summarize_extractive()` function, run: